 The Washington Oxi Day Foundation

-We would like to invite you, as our guest, to a very special black tie gala on Wednesday, October 28th where we will honor Prince Philip, The Duke of Edinburgh and two people who today display the great courage for freedom and democracy that Greece displayed in WWII following Oxi Day.
-Washington’s top policymakers, opinion leaders, and leaders of the national Greek-American community will be in attendance.
-Below is your invitation.
+The 2017 Oxi Courage Awards on October 26, 2017 will honor two people who today display the great courage for freedom and democracy that the Greek people exhibited during World War II following Oxi Day and an individual fighting anti-Semitism and discrimination as the Greeks did during the Holocaust.
+Washington’s top policymakers, opinion leaders and leaders of the national Greek-American community will be in attendance.

-Greece displayed this David vs. Goliath courage when it said “Oxi” (“No” in Greek) to the request to surrender to the Axis Forces in WWII.
-Greece’s subsequent actions led Winston Churchill to say, “If there had not been the virtue and courage of the Greeks, we do not know which the outcome of World War II would have been.”
+Greece displayed this David vs. Goliath courage when it said “Oxi” (“No” in Greek) to the request to surrender to the Axis Forces during World War II.
+Greece’s subsequent actions led President Franklin Roosevelt to say, “When the entire world had lost all hope, the Greek people dared to question the invincibility of the German monster raising against it in the proud spirit of freedom,” and led Winston Churchill to say, “If there had not been the virtue and courage of the Greeks, we do not know which the outcome of World War II would have been.”

-The black tie dinner will begin with cocktails at 6:00 pm (that will include award winners), followed by dinner at 7:00 pm on Wednesday, October 28th at the U.S. Institute of Peace.
+This black tie gala will begin with a cocktail reception at 6:00 pm (with the Award winners), followed by dinner at 7:00 pm at the United States Institute of Peace.
 We would love to see you there.